mikio1998/mikio1998.github.io/_posts/2020-11-10-Enum-Notes.md

 <h3>Enums</h3>
 Enums in Swift are used to create your own type of value.
 They can be incredibly useful when used with switch statements.

-I simply explain the benefits of using enums when dealing with conditions.
-Here, I have a function that gives different opinions for weather.
+Here is a situation, where there is a function that gives different opinions for weather.

 ```swift
 // Example #1